ProceduresGovernment

 #permalink to section

-At third quarter of 2024, the states with the highest rate of labor informality in Machine Operators in the Production of Alcoholic and Non-Alcoholic Beverages were Tabasco (100%), Hidalgo (100%), and Chiapas (100%).
+At first quarter of 2025, the states with the highest rate of labor informality in Machine Operators in the Production of Alcoholic and Non-Alcoholic Beverages were Veracruz de Ignacio de la Llave (100%), Tabasco (100%), and Hidalgo (100%).

 Labor Informality by Age and Education